B1R4N3V35/B1R4N3V35/README.md

 -   👀 I'm also interested in Data Science
 -   🌱 I'm currently writing a comprehensive book on Microsoft Excel
--   📚 I'm a student at EBAC, specializing in Frontend Engineering
+-   📚 I'm a student at EBAC, specializing in Java Back-End Engineering
 -   🎮 I love video games, although time is scarce...
 My favorite game is Minecraft!

 ## My favorite technologies